Updated on 22 Jun, 2023

 sudo tar -xf install_bundle_20.tar

-You need to register the server with UTunnel now, you need to replace YOUR_REGISTRATION_TOKEN with the registration token you obtained from the UTunnel dashboard.
+You need to register the server with UTunnel now.
+You need to replace YOUR_REGISTRATION_TOKEN with the registration token you obtained from the UTunnel dashboard.

 sudo /utunnel/bin/utnservice register YOUR_REGISTRATION_TOKEN